caraya/personal-blog/content/blog/ar-in-the-wild.md

 : Up to ten players can join a room and interact in a shared AR space through a process called co-localization.
 : After co-localizing (using either VPS or a QR code), players can see positions of objects and each other in the same physical space!

-The downside of Light Ship is that it only works with Unity, a company I'm not very happy with after their latest price shennanigans
+The downside of Light Ship is that it only works with Unity, not necessarily a bad thing, but it does limit the number of developers who can use it.
+The platform is also not free, although there is a free tier for developers to get started.

 [Microsoft Mesh](https://www.microsoft.com/en-us/mesh#Overview).
-This is a preview of upcoming technology.
+This technology provides similar bennefits to the technologies we've previously discussed but it seems to be tied to specific Microsoft products (Microsoft Teams) so, unless you use that tool, the functionality is very limited.